prc992/SNAP/README.md

 ## Usage Examples

-Below are some practical examples showing how to run the SNAP pipeline in different scenarios.
+Below are some practical examples showing how to run the SNAPIE pipeline in different scenarios.
 These examples aim to help you get started quickly, whether you’re working with FASTA or BAM files, using spreadsheets or directory-based input.

 #### `Example 1: Running the pipeline with FASTA files using a spreadsheet/`